filthz/fact-worker-public/README.md

 go into that folder and execute (replace USERNAME / PASSWORD with your credentials):
 Make sure to copy / paste the whole line (including 1.0 in the end)

-wget https://github.com/filthz/fact-worker-public/releases/download/1.0/setup_worker.sh && sh setup_worker.sh USERNAME PASSWORD 1.0
+wget https://github.com/filthz/fact-worker-public/releases/download/1.1/setup_worker.sh && sh setup_worker.sh USERNAME PASSWORD 1.1

 this will install docker and the miner. the miner will start automatically. miner logs will be stored in logs/worker.log

+<h2>Update from a previous version</h2>
+go into the worker folder and execute:

+wget https://github.com/filthz/fact-worker-public/releases/download/1.1/update_worker.sh && sh update_worker.sh

+your worker will be updated to the most recent version and restarted.

 <h2>Troubleshooting:</h2>
 If you get the "cannot connect to the docker daemon" error.
 Try running this command and retry installation: